-As a world traveler, I have amenity kits collected from global airlines.
-And regular readers can check out my tips for creating their own amenity kits.
-JetBlue offered its own twist on this by partnering with Birchbox to offer curated kits for men and women.
-Inside my box was Fekkai Hair Mist, a wonderful Perlier Shea Lavender lotion, Dr. Jart + facial cream, Mirenesse Glossy Kiss - Cheeky Kiss lip crayon, Yes To Cucumber Facial Wipes and a Grab & Go Pony stretchy hair tie.Continue to 5 of 8 below.
+JetBlue offered its own twist on an amenity kit by partnering with Birchbox to offer curated kits for men and women.
+Inside the box was Fekkai Hair Mist, a wonderful Perlier Shea Lavender lotion, Dr. Jart + facial cream, Mirenesse Glossy Kiss - Cheeky Kiss lip crayon, Yes To Cucumber Facial Wipes and a Grab & Go Pony stretchy hair tie.Continue to 5 of 8 below.

 05 of 08